 ABOUT RISHON LEZION

 Rishon LeZion is the fourth-largest city in Israel, located along the central Israeli coastal plain 8 km (5 mi) south of Tel Aviv.
 It is part of the Gush Dan metropolitan area.
-The city had a population of 235,123 at the end of 2012.

 SAMPLE VOLUNTEER PLACEMENTS IN RISHON LEZION